 So why did the Governor ask for the resignation of such a highly successful civil servant?
 Bluntly stated, the health care lobbyists pressured him into it.
 The hospital and pharmaceutical industry complained, a lot apparently, that Mr. Sheehan was too aggressive.
 Too aggressive against companies that routinely defraud the government health care programs, programs that provide health care to those people who otherwise could not afford access to such care?
 Sadly, Mr. Sheehan’s success could not withstand the hospital and pharmaceutical industry’s lobbying efforts.
 It will be interesting what Mr. Sheehan’s successor will accomplish.”

-For more information, or to schedule an appointment with an attorney from Berg & Androphy for your personal suit to be evaluated, please contact us here to get started.
+For more information on types of qui tam litigation, see this page.
+To schedule an appointment with an attorney from Berg & Androphy for your personal suit to be evaluated, please contact us here to get started.